The breakdown of weak null singularities inside black holes: Introduction

 \subsection{A priori boundary characterization of one-ended space-times}

-We consider the Einstein--Maxwell--Klein--Gordon equations, namely the Einstein equation in the presence of a charged scalar field (which we also allow to be massive if $m^2 \neq 0$ or massless if $m^2=0$) i.e.\ \eqref{1.1}, \eqref{2.1}, \eqref{3.1}, \eqref{4.1}, \eqref{5.1}, where $D:= \nabla+ iq_{0}A$ is the gauge derivative, $\nabla$ is the Levi-Civita connection of $g$ and $A$ is the potential one-form.
+We consider the Einstein--Maxwell--Klein--Gordon equations, namely the Einstein equations in the presence of a charged scalar field (which we also allow to be massive if $m^2 \neq 0$ or massless if $m^2=0$) i.e.\ \eqref{1.1}, \eqref{2.1}, \eqref{3.1}, \eqref{4.1}, \eqref{5.1}, where $D:= \nabla+ iq_{0}A$ is the gauge derivative, $\nabla$ is the Levi-Civita connection of $g$ and $A$ is the potential one-form.
 We emphasize that the Klein--Gordon mass $m^2 \geq 0$ is allowed to be zero, but not the coupling constant $q_0 \neq 0$.

-Some a priori information can be derived from this system, in spherical symmetry, from ``soft estimates'' only involving the null condition satisfied by the non-linearity.
+Some a priori information can be derived for this system in spherical symmetry, from ``soft estimates'' only involving the null condition satisfied by the non-linearity.
 This work was carried out by Kommemi in \cite{Kommemi}, who gave an inventory of the vast a priori possibilities for the interior structure of the black hole.
 To determine which boundary components are empty or singular, one must go beyond such ``a priori estimates`'', and a precise analysis of the equations is required, which we undertake in the present work.
-We now present the preliminary result of Kommemi:
+Note that in the sequel, \textit{Penrose diagrams} themselves will be used to convey important information regarding the spacetime geometry, see Figure~\ref{Fig2}, Figure~\ref{Figure5}, Figure~\ref{Figrect} and see the discussion of spherically symmetric spacetimes in Section~\ref{preliminary} and in \cite{Kommemi}.
+We now present the preliminary result of Kommemi.